What Is The Best Hemp Oil For Dogs?

 So, depending on the symptom or medical condition you’re trying to address with your dog, a full spectrum CBD oil can provide a greater therapeutic effect than ‘broad-spectrum’ (where THC was removed with chemical solvents) or CBD isolates, as all the cannabinoids naturally present in the plant work together in unison to support and balance your dog’s normal homeostasis.

 What’s important to understand about this enhanced synergistic effect is that each plant component increases the clinical effectiveness of the other ingredients.

-The Best Hemp Oil For Dogs Is Whole Plant Extracts
+The Best Hemp Oil for Dogs Contains Whole Plant Extracts

 Pet owners should avoid refined CBD oil product ‘isolates’ or distilled products labeled as ‘pure-CBD’.

 Research has found that these CBD isolate products (like that found in the FDA approved Epidiolex) were less effective than equivalent doses of CBD in extracts that also contain the full complement of cannabinoids and terpenes as found in full-spectrum extracts.

 Related studies report that it takes a lot less whole-plant CBD (about 22% of the dose of pure CBD isolate) to treat severe seizures.